FAQs from aspiring law students / lawyers / law profs.

 You can also read legal blogs like SCOTUS Blog, The Marshall Project (if you’re interested in criminal justice), LawFare, and plenty of others.

 There is no dearth of law-centered literature, including classics like To Kill A Mockingbird and Crime and Punishment and popular fiction like John Grisham novels.
-I’m reading Sonia Sotomayor’s autobiography with my daughter right now (the young adult version), and it is excellent.
+I recently read Sonia Sotomayor’s autobiography with my young daughter (the young adult version), which we both enjoyed.

 How to learn about the law in the real world: